 Treatment for depression may include one or a combination of the following:

 With treatment, you should feel better within a few weeks.
 Without treatment, symptoms can last for weeks, months, or even years.
-Continued treatment may help to prevent recurrent depression.
+Continued treatment may help to prevent depression from appearing again.

 Depression can make you feel exhausted, worthless, helpless, and hopeless.
 It’s important to realize that these negative views are part of the depression and do not reflect reality.
 Negative thinking fades as treatment begins to take effect.
 Meanwhile, consider the following: